AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/docusign-modules.md

   </tr>
   <tr>
    <td role="rowheader">Encrypt</td>
-   <td>Select <strong>Yes</strong> if you want the PDF bytes returned in the response to be encrypted for all the key managers configured on your DocuSign account.</td>
+   <td>Select <strong>Yes</strong> if you want the PDF bytes returned in the response to be encrypted for all the key managers configured on your [!DNL DocuSign] account.</td>
   </tr>
   <tr>
    <td role="rowheader">Language</td>